FAC-Sixteen/week-3-project-daabest/README.md

 ## 🚨Problems & what we've learned:
 ### "I don't see anything to improve here" - Anna B
 - Jinxing the project at the very beginning ("This shouldn't be that hard!")
-- Finding a good API is not easy, initial APIs required too much authentication (Oxford Dictionary and Pexels).
+- Finding a good API is not easy, initial APIs required too much authentication (Oxford Dictionary and Pexels)
+- testing
 #### The tiny things
 ![fake smile](https://media3.giphy.com/media/SQjFdc1dWQn4c/giphy.gif?cid=3640f6095c93c068384a44694553d25c)
 - IIFE